hbtheblogger/Bike.inc/README.md

 #Title: Bike.inc

 Date: 2025-10-8

 Issue: 3

 Citation: Hunter-Buffington, Jack.
 "Bike.inc" A Byte of Creativity, special issue of Ctrl-Alt-DH, no. 3 (2025).

 Tags: game, social media, research-creation

 Authors: Jack Hunter-Buffington

-Abstract: Bikes
+Abstract: Through this digital game choose your adventure in the creative cycle of making your own bike brand.

 Keywords:

-Through this digital game choose your adventure in the creative cycle of making your own bike brand.